Last post on Nov 17, 2013 at 6:02 AM

 Chevrolet Silverado 1500, GMC Sierra 1500, Chevrolet Silverado 2500, Truck

-If you would like for us to check into this further with your dealership, please email us at socialmediagm.com (include your name and contact information, a summary of the situation, the last 8 digits of your VIN and mileage, and the name of your involved dealership).
+If there was anything you wanted to follow up on with your involved dealership(s), we can be reached at socialmediagm.com (include your name and contact information, the last 8 digits of your VIN and mileage, and a summary of the situation).